-“Zero, did you see anything else that seem out of place when you checked?” asked Alan.
+“Zero, did you see anything else that seemed out of place when you checked?” asked Alan.

 “Well,” Zero thought it over for a moment.
-“I did find it kind of strange that their were tons of bones present near the boulder.
+“I found it kind of strange that tons of bones were present near the boulder.
 It was as if it was an old feeding ground.
-There were some female clothes mixed in with it.”
+Also, there were some female clothes mixed in with it.”

-“You don’t think it was the Minotaur do you?”
+“You don’t think it was the Minotaur, do you?”
 Alan shivered.
 “Think about it.
-It could be a man eating monster.”
+It could be a man eating a monster.”

-The soldiers that were listening onto Zero’s conversation froze stiff.
+The soldiers that were listening to Zero’s conversation froze stiffly.
 Fear and worry filled their bodies.
-A couple of them had begun to whisper to one another about the possibilities the dead soldiers.
+A couple of them had begun to whisper about the possibilities of the dead soldiers.